nwkyz/sIDE/.github/README.md

 ```
 git clone https://ghproxy.com/https://github.com/nwkyz/sIDE.git ~/.config/nvim --depth 1 && nvim
 ```
-2. Then, you can run sIDE with the command `nvim`, also I recommend to execute the following command if you're using zsh as your shell.
+2. Then, you can run sIDE with the `nvim` command, also I recommend to execute the following command if you're using zsh as your shell.
 Instead of using `nvim`, you can run sIDE with `side`, which I think is more smooth to type:
 ```
 echo "alias side=nvim">>~/.zshrc
 ```